gui11aume/CRISPR_screen/README.md

 beginning of the read (they carry no information).

 The constant part in front of the gRNA is `ACTCTTGTGGAAAGGACGAAACACCG`.
+The sequence after the gRNA in the plasmid is `TTTTAGAGCTAGAAAT`.
 The P5 sequence is `AATGATACGGCGACCACCGAGATCT`.
 The P7 sequence is `CAAGCAGAAGACGGCATACGAGAT`.
 The forward Illumina sequencing primer is `ACACTCTTTCCCTACACGACGCTCTTCCGATCT`.